JustinLeee33/Heart-Disease-Machine-Learning-Project/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any questions or feedback, please contact [your email/contact info].
+For any questions or feedback, please contact justinleethirtythree@gmail.com or (803) 944-7922

 ---